 Is the 6G Service available in my area?

-Use the postcode checker on the this website or contact us by phone or email to check.
+Use the postcode checker above or contact us by phone or email to check.

 How do I set up the 6G system?